The flexible interface¶

 sbi also provides a flexible interface which provides several additional features implemented in

-Note, you find the original version of this notebook at https://github.com/mackelab/sbi/blob/main/tutorials/02_flexible_interface.ipynb in the
+Note, you can find the original version of this notebook at https://github.com/mackelab/sbi/blob/main/tutorials/02_flexible_interface.ipynb in the

-The flexible interface offers at least the following features:
+The flexible interface offers the following features (and many more):

 - performing sequential posterior estimation by focusing on a particular observation over multiple rounds.
 This can decrease the number of simulations one has to run, but the inference procedure is no longer amortized (tutorial).